Who We Are

 At Ferrari Consulting Group, each of our specialists holds a minimum qualification of a Master's degree in their field, having completed at least six years of study in psychology.
 This ensures that our clients have access to clinicians with strong skills in evidence-based practice and who have undertaken specialist postgraduate training and/or supervision within the forensic area of practice.

-Our growing team currently comprises 12 psychologists; six are endorsed Forensic Psychologists, one is an endorsed Clinical Psychologist who additionally holds a law degree, and five are General Psychologists with expertise and interest in the forensic field.
+Our growing team currently comprises 16 psychologists; seven are endorsed Forensic Psychologists, three are endorsed Clinical Psychologists, and six are General Psychologists with expertise and interest in the forensic field.

 At times, we also employ provisional psychologists under the direct supervision of our team of endorsed Forensic Psychologists, all of whom are Board-approved supervisors.
-Our Provisional Psychologists are in their final year of postgraduate training having also completed an appropriate Masters or Doctoral degree in the field of psychology, and are being supervised to ensure that they meet all required competencies for general registration as a psychologist.
+Provisional Psychologists are in their final year of postgraduate training, having also completed an appropriate Master’s or Doctoral degree in the field of psychology, and are being supervised to ensure that they meet all required competencies for general registration as a psychologist.

-We only employ suitably qualified provisional, general, and endorsed psychologists who have a strong interest in and experience within forensic settings and are undertaking regular professional development and further training.
+We only employ suitably qualified endorsed and general psychologists who have a strong interest in and experience within forensic settings and are committed to undertaking regular professional development and further training.

 -